Quick Search:

 • In addition to the above upload methods, you have another way to upload photos, which is "drag and drop".
 You simply drag the downloaded photos directly from your computer to a location in your Flickr account.

-Bonus Tip: Best Alternative for Google Takeout Transfer Photos to Flickr
+Bonus Tip: Best Alternative for Google Takeout Transfer Photos to Another Account

 Exporting Google Photos pictures and videos using Google Takeout is great for handling large amounts of data.
 Remember, you can also manually back up your photos using Google Takeout, making sure you always have them with you in case you need them.
 However, during the export process, users may encounter a "Google Takeout not working" issue.

-Here is a tool that can easily transfer Google Photos to Flickr---MultCloud, this tool can integrate two accounts and easily complete image migration between them.
+Here is a tool that can easily transfer Google Photos to another account---MultCloud, this tool can integrate two accounts and easily complete image migration between them.
 In addition, users can also complete cloud-to-cloud migration, sync or backup operations among the supported 30+ cloud drives.

 Step 1.
 Before starting, you need to create a MultCloud account with your email address.